Nexmo/nexmo-developer/_documentation/en/verify/guides/velocity-rules.md

 Velocity Rules blocks suspicious traffic based on a combination of volume (number of requests) and conversion rates (the percentage of successful verifications) for customer accounts by operator network.

-If we see a customer’s conversion rate for a network fall below 35% and a pre-determined minimum amount of traffic during a given period, our platform blocks any further traffic to that particular network.
+If we see a customer’s conversion rate for a network fall below 35% and a set minimum amount of traffic during a given period, our platform blocks any further traffic to that particular network.
 Any subsequent Verify requests will return code 15: `The destination number is not in a supported network`.

 ## Monitoring your conversions